DaycareCalc

 Childcare Subsidies in Florida

 Florida participates in the federal CCDF (Child Care and Development Fund) program.
-A family of 4 earning up to $5,500/month may qualify for subsidized care.
+A family of 4 earning up to $7,300/month may qualify for subsidized care.
 The maximum subsidy for infant care is up to $700/month.

-Common Questions About Daycare Costs in Orlando
+Common Questions About Daycare Costs in Orlando, FL

-How much does daycare cost in Orlando?
+How much does daycare cost in Orlando, FL?

-Infant center-based daycare in Orlando averages $1080/month in 2026.
+Infant center-based daycare in Orlando, FL averages $1080/month in 2026.
 That's $150 below the national average of $1230/month — more affordable than many major metros.

-How does Orlando compare to the Florida state average?
+How does Orlando, FL compare to the Florida state average?

-Orlando infant daycare runs about $80/month (8%) above the Florida statewide average of $1000/month.
+Orlando, FL infant daycare runs about $80/month (8%) above the Florida statewide average of $1000/month.
 Urban metros typically cost more than state averages due to higher rent, wages, and demand.
 See all daycare costs in Florida.

 Yes.
-In Orlando: infant care ($1080/month) → toddler care ($940/month, 13% drop) → preschool ($810/month, 25% drop from infant) → school age ($670/month, 38% drop from infant).
+In Orlando, FL: infant care ($1080/month) → toddler care ($950/month, 12% drop) → preschool ($810/month, 25% drop from infant) → school age ($680/month, 37% drop from infant).
 Staffing ratio requirements loosen as children age, reducing per-child costs.
+After kindergarten, families typically switch to after-school program pricing at $50–$600/month — see the Florida after-school care rates for school-district, YMCA, and private providers.

 Florida daycare costs